lucasdcampos/SpotEngine/README.md

 ## License

 The Spot Game Engine is open source and available under the MIT License.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE](LICENSE.md) for more details.

 ---

-I'm currently developing the engine alone, and I don't have much experience in the area, but it's been fun! - <a href="https://github.com/lukazof">lucasof</a>
+### Notes from the Author
+I'm developing the engine alone (you can contribute if you want), and mainly for study purposes and also out of curiosity.
+I don't intend to create the most complex engine in the world, because that requires a giant team and years of work.

+My goal is to be able to create simple games using the engine, and in the future I might think about expanding it, who knows.